rsadwick/videojs-akamai-analytics/README.md

 * See the results by going Akamai's control panel -> Monitor - > Sola or Qos Monitor

 ## Examples
 Check out example.html to see Akamai Analytics in action.
+To see the results of the Analytics, you'll need to Akamai account.

 ## Release History
 #####12/30/2013